Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |Suffolk Coast Path||52 miles (83 km)||A walk along the beautiful Suffolk coast from Felixstowe to Lowestoft.
 The walk passes through the Suffolk Coast and Heaths Area of Outstanding Natural Beauty which covers 150 square miles in East Anglia and includes wildlife-rich wetlands, ancient heaths, shingle beaches and historic towns and villages.
 You will pass through Bawdsey, Snape Maltings, Aldeburgh, North Warren, Thorpeness, Minsmere, Dunwich Forest, Southwold and Kessingland. |

 Highlights on the route include the section around Leiston where you will pass the delightful Minsmere Nature Reserve - one of the UK's premier birdwatching sites.
-This section also takes you through the peaceful Dunwich Forestt and past the Walberswick Nature Reserve.
+This section also takes you through the peaceful Dunwich Forest, the Walberswick Nature Reserve and the lovely National Trust owned Dunwich Heath.
+There's miles of footpaths through beautiful purple heathland and coastal views along the pretty Dunwich beach on this section.

 |Thetford Forest||4 miles (7 km)||Enjoy miles of cycling and walking trails in this large forest in Suffolk.|